-If you have any of the above symptoms that are compromising the quality of your life, please contact IPS on 9288 4588 to book a consultation on our treatment approach.
+If you have any of the above symptoms that are compromising the quality of your life, please fill out the Book Your Appointment at the right of this page of call 9288 4588 to book a consultation on our treatment approach.

 Medicare rebates are available if you obtain a GP Mental Health Plan prior to your first consultation with IPS.